 Member Capello felt there was ample protection in this ordinance and he felt there was ample residential input when the ordinance was adopted.
 He didn't feel this particular amendment was going to add any protection to the residents that they don't currently have.

 Member Capello indicated he wouldn't say his mind wouldn't be open to having specific objective standards with additional limitation such as certain decibel levels so many feet out and certain limitation of vibration levels so many feet out and have those as specific standards and compare them to the decibel levels and vibration levels currently existing in the residential communities.
+Member Capello said to him something like that makes sense and the property owner/the developer could accommodate those concerns with construction techniques in today's market, and they could limit the decibel level and limit the vibration level if they have to without putting a specific restriction on the use of their land and the hours of operation.

 Member Capello said as it stands today as it was before him, he couldn't vote to recommend to Council that they adopt this ordinance as it was written or even in the intent of limiting hours to 24 hour operation.